ngnam/FrontEndRegSimple/README.md

 1. To start elm app: `npm run client-dev`
 1. To compile the css: `npm run css-dev`

+## Deploy

+We've set up Travis and Heroku to deploy the `master` branch of this repo.
+So when a new commit goes into `master`, Travis will build and deploy to heroku (see `.travis.yml` for config)

+NB.
+The heroku deploy api token will expire 06/01/2019

 ## Build

+You only need to do this if you want to manually deploy.
 To build the app ready for deploying to production run `make build` - see `Makefile` for more details.

-## Deploy

-We've set up Travis and Heroku to deploy the `master` branch of this repo.
-So when a new commit goes into `master`, Travis will run and deploy to heroku (see `.travis.yml` for config)

 ## CSS - Tachyons & Postcss